Wandalen/wTools/module/experimental/typing_tools/docs/invariant/001_feature_gated_activation.md

 ### Enforcement Mechanism

-Each namespace re-export in `src/typing.rs` is wrapped in a cfg attribute keyed to the respective typing feature.
-The Rust compiler enforces that any path through the own/orphan/exposed/prelude stack reaching a sub-crate item is blocked unless the feature is enabled.
+Each namespace re-export in `src/typing.rs` is wrapped in a conditional compilation guard keyed to the respective typing feature.
+The compiler enforces that any path through the own/orphan/exposed/prelude stack reaching a sub-crate item is blocked unless the feature is enabled.
 Because each sub-crate dependency is declared as optional, the linker also excludes unactivated sub-crates from the build entirely.

 ### Violation Consequences